What is a Columbarium?

 There are two different styles of niches in our columbarium.

-The first is a niche with a bronze faceplate.
+- The first is a niche with a bronze faceplate, available in both single and double sizes.
 Ashes are transferred into a very simple container that we provide and placed behind the bronze faceplate.
 The faceplate has a plaque with the name and years of birth and death of the occupant.
-Bronze niches are available in single and double sizes.

-The second style of niche is one with a glass front.
-These niches are meant to house a separate urn.
-They come in a variety of widths.
-Some are wide enough to accomodate multiple urns.
-Urns are provided by the family.
+- The second is a niche with a glass front, intended to house and display a separate urn provided by the family.
+The glass-front niches come in a variety of widths, including some wide enough to accommodate multiple urns.

-Note: A conversation has begun about the possibility of interring ashes in a garden area of the front lawn.
+NOTE: A conversation has begun about the possibility of interring ashes in a garden area of the front lawn.
+The first such interment occurred in January 2019.
 Please ask if you are interested in learning more about this option.

 Christian practice of cremation